hukkin/timetracking/README.md

 ## Run automation
-Make the following cronjob (edit the path to the shell script to what you set up for yourself earlier):
+Make the following cronjob (edit the path to the shell script's path that you set up for yourself earlier):
 ```
 */15 * * * * ~/bin/timetrack >/dev/null 2>&1
 ```